-The total number of recommendations made is 28.
-This represents an increase of two from the prior year (26).
+The total number of recommendations made (to date) is 23.
+This represents an decrease of five from the prior year (26, although three reports are still TBC).
 The number of Significant recommendations has decreased from fourteen in 2019/20 to ten in 2020/21